swttt/flowmey/README.md

 ```

 You can access the web-api trough `this.$homey`.

-For more info on the web-api docs see [Athom Web-API docs](https://developer.athom.com/docs/api)
+For more info on the web-api docs see the [Athom Web-API docs](https://developer.athom.com/docs/api)

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).